10:00am – 4:00pm

 Yum!!!
 Thanks to many sponsors, our 2017 food fundraiser features a tasty and diverse menu.

 Visitors can enjoy a fresh grilled brat from Louie’s Finer Foods and jumbo hot dogs served with all the fixings and served on deli fresh buns from Schmitz Economart.
 People also can enjoy a grilled cheese sandwich, made fresh and hot to order with fresh cheese from Burnett Diary Cooperative.
 Many added a bowl of delicious gourmet tomato soup from Greener’s Reel ‘em Inn.

 Visitors can also expect Old Dutch potato chips, cookies, apples, plus a wide selection of soft drinks and bottled water from Bernick’s Beverage & Vending, coffee and milk (White & Chocolate).

 Food sales benefit Hunt Hill as part of our fundraiser.
 Come hungry and enjoy!

-The Prairie Fling Kids Area will be its biggest and best this year!
+Prairie Fling will have a variety of activities for kids.
 Pint-sized festival-goers will enjoy the following activities in 2017:

-- Pinewood Derby Races: We will be giving away 100 cars for youth to decorate and race down the tracks!
+- Pinewood Derby Races: We will be giving away 100 FREE cars for youth to decorate and race down the tracks!

-- Free Face Painting from Paint Me First!
+- Free Face Painting from Paint Me First in the Barn Loft.

 - Yard Games: Lasso golf, giant jenga and bean bag fun for everyone!